 Step 5: Cloud Express

 Internal approval is now processed through the Cloud Express system.
-Tutorials on using Cloud Express can be found here.
+Click on tutorials to learn how to use Cloud Express.
 For more information, please contact your grant coordinator.

 Step 6: Academic and Administrative Review and Approval